Measurement-induced purification in large-N hybrid Brownian circuits

-To access the finite $N$ behavior, we resort to exact diagonalization using Krylov-space method.
-We consider modest system sizes, $N = |Q| = |R| = 6$ and simulate the hybrid dynamics up to long times $Jt = 200$, and we estimate the purity and the entropy at different rates of measurement, $\gamma$.
+These methods allow us to simulate hybrid Brownian dynamics for modest system sizes, $N = |Q| = |R| = 6$ and for times as long as $Jt = 200$.
+In Fig. \ref{fig:timedependencepurity}b we plot the resulting R\'enyi entropy $-\log_2 \Pi_Q$ at different rates of measurement $\gamma$.
 We find that for $\gamma > \gamma_c$, the behavior is qualitatively similar to measurement only dynamics (without the unitary part of the circuit), for which the entropy exponentially decays to 0 (although very small values of the entropy are inaccessible in the exact diagonalization numerics).
 For $\gamma < \gamma_c$, it is difficult to distinguish the plateau region (since here $N\sim 1$), and the eventual decay due to the entropic factor $\ln T$.
 However, the plots here already show that the late time behavior qualitatively deviates from the exponential decay, instead showing a much slower decay at late times.
 We identify in the inset of Fig. \ref{fig:timedependencepurity}b that this late time behavior is consistent with the factor of $\ln T$ in $-\ln\Pi_Q$, which comes from the entropic freedom of the instanton in Eq. \eqref{eq:purity_exp_k1}.
 In the next section, we discuss the role of the entropic enhancement of the purity in the eventual late time disintegration of the mixed phase.